Soundstream (band)

-Soundstream is a hands up/eurodance music band founded in Kyiv, Ukraine.
-Currently it consists of Ann Pazyura, Sergey Podolsky and DJ FatCat.
+Soundstream is a hands up/Eurodance music band founded in Kyiv, Ukraine.
+Currently, it consists of Ann Pazyura, Sergey Podolsky and DJ FatCat.

 Among their well-known songs are "Feels Like Heaven", "See Me Now", "Could I Feel This Way Forever", "One More Time", "Music Takes Control", "We Got The Sound" and others.

 History

 Beginnings

-In 2008, when DJ FatCat (Denis Timish) and Bulya (Alexander Bulanov), who at that time were students of Kyiv Polytechnic Institute, decided to create a music band.
-They recorded their first song entitled "Feels Like Heaven" on September, 17 and this date is considered as Soundstream's birthday.
+In 2008, DJ FatCat (Denis Timish) and Bulya (Alexander Bulanov), both students of Kyiv Polytechnic Institute at the time, decided to create a music band.
+They recorded their first song entitled "Feels Like Heaven" on September 17 and this date is considered Soundstream's birthday.
 "Feels Like Heaven" reached #56 in Soundclick Dance chart.
 The next one was an instrumental track "Rainy Day".
 After a while they started collaborating with Andrew Sinenko, who helped with some ideas.

 "Save You" was released in November 2008.
-It was the first song of Soundstream to feature Kate Lesing on vocals.
+It was the first Soundstream song to feature Kate Lesing on vocals.
 By the end of the year "See Me Now" was out and did well in Ukraine, Russia and Singapore.

-In early April 2009 they released their debut album entitled "Number One".
+In early April 2009, Soundstream released their debut album entitled "Number One".
 Soon they started working on new material.
 However, there were some disagreements between the band and Andrew Sinenko.
-Since the encd of 2008 they argued about many things.
-That's why they stopped collaborating with him, so the work on the next album continued without his participation.
+Since the end of 2008 they argued about many things.
+That was why the band stopped collaborating with him, so the work on the next album continued without his participation.

 The second album entitled Partytime was out in the end of May 2009.
 It contains 12 track, among which are "Do You Feel My Love", "Everlasting", "Could I Feel This Way Forever" and others.
-A bit later another two new tracks were recorded - "Yesterday Becomes Tomorrow" and "Planet Beats & Bass", which were rather different from band's previous songs.
+A bit later, another two new tracks were recorded - "Yesterday Becomes Tomorrow" and "Planet Beats & Bass", which were rather different from band's previous songs.